top of page

 Expansion in Georgetown

-Construction begins on a new crushed stone operation in Georgetown
+Construction began on a new crushed stone operation in Georgetown.

 Zachry purchases Trans-Pecos Valley Southern Railroad/Hoban Plant

-On February 28, 1968, Trans-Pecos Materials along with the Pecos Valley Southern Railroad were incorporated by Zachry Company interests.
+On February 28, 1968, Zachry Company interests incorporated Trans-Pecos Materials and the Pecos Valley Southern Railroad.

 Henry Bartell Zachry passes

-Henry Bartell Zachry, Jr., passed away on June 10, 2020, He believed in the goodness of people and considered it both a duty and a privilege to serve others, from his family to his employees to his fellow citizens.
+Henry Bartell Zachry, Jr., passed away on June 10, 2020.
+He believed in the goodness of people and considered it both a duty and a privilege to serve others—ranging from his family and employees to his fellow citizens.

 2020